 - Making an incision between your anus and scrotum.
 Perineal surgery involves making an incision between your anus and scrotum in order to access your prostate.
 The perineal approach to surgery may allow for quicker recovery times, but this technique makes removing the nearby lymph nodes and avoiding nerve damage more difficult.

 - Laparoscopic prostatectomy.
-During a laparoscopic radical prostatectomy, the doctor performs surgery through small incisions in the abdomen with the assistance of a long, slender tube with a small camera on the end (laparoscope).
-This type of surgery is not commonly performed for prostate cancer in the U.S. anymore.
+During a laparoscopic radical prostatectomy, the doctor performs surgery through small incisions in the abdomen with the assistance of a tiny camera (laparoscope).
+This procedure requires great skill on the part of the surgeon, and it carries an increased risk that nearby structures may be accidentally cut.
+For this reason, this type of surgery is not commonly performed for prostate cancer in the U.S. anymore.

 Discuss with your doctor which type of surgery is best for your specific situation.

 Radical prostatectomy carries a risk of urinary incontinence and erectile dysfunction.
 Ask your doctor to explain the risks you may face based on your situation, the type of procedure you select, your age, your body type and your overall health.

 Cryosurgery or cryoablation involves freezing tissue to kill cancer cells.

 During cryosurgery for prostate cancer, small needles are inserted in the prostate using ultrasound images as guidance.
 A very cold gas is placed in the needles, which causes the surrounding tissue to freeze.
 A second gas is then placed in the needles to reheat the tissue.
 The cycles of freezing and thawing kill the cancer cells and some surrounding healthy tissue.